justincy/signs-of-the-second-coming/questions.md

 # Open Questions

-* When is the burning?
-Does it occurr as the heavens are opened and Christ is revealed and he comes down with the saints?

 * What is the interpretation of the natural disasters in the sixth seal?
 Are they concurrent with the restoration, before it, or after it?